-The importance accorded to convective events is reminiscent of Riehl and Malkus (1958) who saw that energetic constraints meant that the rising branch of the Hadley Cell must be associated with active deep convection in "hot towers" rather than overall smooth ascent.
-The proposal here is that the motion towards the winter pole in the upper branch of the Hadley Cell is best envisaged as arising from the outflow from these localized and intermittent regions of hot towers rather than as a uniform smooth flow.
+constraints meant that the rising branch of the Hadley cell must be associated with active deep convection in "hot towers" rather than overall smooth ascent.
+The proposal here is that the motion toward the winter pole in the upper branch of the Hadley cell is best envisaged as arising from the outflow from these localized and intermittent regions of hot towers rather than as a uniform smooth flow.

-The conceptual picture in Fig.2 is highly idealized, showing a simple, extreme view in which either the meridional wind, V, is large and the absolute vorticity is near zero, or V is near zero and the absolute vorticity is not very different from that due to the Earth's rotation.
-In reality, some filaments outflowing from regions of active deep convection are absorbed in the subtropical "surf-zone".
+The conceptual picture in Fig. 2 is highly idealized, showing a simple, extreme view in which either the meridional wind Vis large and the absolute vorticity is near zero, or V is near zero and the absolute vorticity is not very different from that due to Earth's rotation.
+In reality, some filaments outflowing from regions of active deep convection are absorbed in the subtropical "surf zone."
 Associated with this, the background value of absolute vorticity in the regions without active deep convection is likely to be somewhere between f and zero.

 It is also helpful to build on the discussion of the poleward fluxes of momentum and absolute vorticity in the previous papers.
-For brevity this will be done only for JJA and will be an extension of the analysis and discussion in $HC{JJA}$ (illustrated there in Fig.2 and 3).
-Figure 3a shows, as a function of latitude, the 30-year JJA total northward flux of westerly momentum averaged over the upper tropospheric levels 250, 200 and 150 hPa, and its split into its four components as in Eq.
-7. The flux of momentum out of the region of the winter Hadley Cell (0-25°S) that is crucial for balancing the Coriolis torque there (see Eq.
-4) is performed by not only a poleward flux maximising near 25°S (value -

-45 ms-2), but also by a cross-equatorial flux centred around the equator (38 ms-2 at $1^{\circ}$ N).
-Therefore, for the angular momentum that is removed from the upper branch of the Hadley Cell, almost as much is transported across the equator into the tropics of the summer hemisphere as is transported towards the winter pole.
+For brevity this will be done only for JJA and will be an extension of the analysis and discussion in $HC{JJA}$ (illustrated there in Figs. 2 and 3).
+Figure 3a shows, as a function of latitude, the 30-yr JJA total northward flux of westerly momentum averaged over the upper-tropospheric levels 250, 200, and 150 hPa, and its split into its four components as in Eq.
+(7).
+The flux of momentum out of the region of the winter Hadley cell (0°-25°S) that is crucial for balancing the Coriolis torque there [see Eq.
+(4)] is performed by not only a poleward flux maximizing near 25°S (value $-45 \text{ m}^2 \text{ s}^{-2}$ ), but also by a crossequatorial flux centered around the equator (38 m s-2 at 1°N).
+Therefore, for the angular momentum that is removed from the upper branch of the Hadley cell, almost as much is transported across the equator into the tropics of the summer hemisphere as is transported toward the winter pole.